How to Stop Candidates From Ghosting You

 Ask for opinions

-Get clear on what candidates are seeking in a role, and reflect on whether your offer is meeting their expectations.
+Get clear on what candidates are seeking in a role, and reflect on whether your offer meets their expectations.
 Remember, the candidate might not tell you they’re unhappy, so make sure you’re clear on whether you can meet expectations.

 Ask them to stay in contact